testing-library/testing-library-docs/docs/svelte-testing-library/setup.md

     }
     ```

+5. If you are using es6 modules in your project you have to add jest's babel
+    transform setting (it is set by default, but since we are overriding the
+    transform config, we have to add it explicitly)

+    ```json
+    "transform": {
+      "^.+\\.js$": "babel-jest",
+      "^.+\\.svelte$": "svelte-jester"
+    },
+    ```

-5. This is optional but it is recommended, you can install
+6. This is optional but it is recommended, you can install
     [jest-dom](https://github.com/testing-library/jest-dom) to add handy
     assertions to Jest

-    5.1 Install jest-dom
+    6.1 Install jest-dom

     ```
     npm install --save-dev @testing-library/jest-dom
     ```

-    5.2 Add the following to your Jest configuration in `package.json`
+    6.2 Add the following to your Jest configuration in `package.json`

     ```json
     {